 Milwaukee’s early WPA projects for 12,000 workers moved well beyond “fix-up” and “clean-up” work to long-term infrastructure commitments, including constructing and improving city streets, sewer and water mains, city playgrounds, and public buildings.
 City and County departments identified public works projects which could have long term benefits for the community.
 Foremost in utilization of work relief programs was the Milwaukee County Parks Commission, which used the WPA to build one of the finest park systems in the country, constructing swimming pools, pavilions, bathhouses, administration and service buildings, new roads, sewers, drainage lines, lagoons, lighting systems, and recreation areas.
-By spring of 1940, WPA workers in Milwaukee had constructed eighty four public buildings, 884 miles of streets and highways, 31 bridges and viaducts, 206 miles of sidewalks, 187 miles of curbs, and 215 miles of street lighting.
+By spring of 1940, WPA workers in Milwaukee had constructed 84 public buildings, 884 miles of streets and highways, 31 bridges and viaducts, 206 miles of sidewalks, 187 miles of curbs, and 215 miles of street lighting.
 They also reconstructed 478 buildings.

 Many of the non-construction WPA projects in Milwaukee were quite innovative.
 The Public Museum sponsored the work of men and women who built exhibits and classified specimens and collections, first for the Milwaukee museum and then for other museums around the state.
 The health department employed workers to assist in citywide immunization of children for diphtheria, smallpox, and scarlet fever, as well as to sew needed medical materials.
 The school board used workers to offer recreational and adult education activities, and the Park Commission used workers to design and sew costumes for summer operas.
 The City created jobs for over six hundred “white collar” workers modernizing city property assessment, tax, legal, engineering, and school board records, surveying all privately owned properties for tax assessment purposes, conducting a fire prevention survey of all buildings in the city, and cleaning and indexing library materials.

 In August 1935 the County began offering WPA work for the several thousand women classified as their family’s “breadwinner.”
 Women working in shifts of three to four hundred operated a sewing center, which made nearly a million articles of clothing for needy families and children in the community.
-Under sponsorship of Milwaukee State Teachers College, another manufacturing operation (the Milwaukee Handicraft Project) evolved, ultimately employing over 5,000 workers, mostly women, making educational toys, dolls, wall hanging, furniture, rugs, and textiles for use by public schools, hospitals, orphanages, nurseries, and universities.
+Under sponsorship of Milwaukee State Teachers College, another manufacturing operation (the Milwaukee Handicraft Project) evolved, ultimately employing over 5,000 workers, mostly women, making educational toys, dolls, wall hangings, furniture, rugs, and textiles for use by public schools, hospitals, orphanages, nurseries, and universities.
 The expectation that single mothers qualifying for Aid to Dependent Children should be at home was reinforced by the Roosevelt Administration in March 1937 when according to the Milwaukee Journal several hundred mothers with young children were forced off of WPA work projects and told to apply for ADC cash assistance if they needed financial help.
 At the end of 1937, Milwaukee County reported that 2,035 families were receiving Aid to Dependent Children, out of 44,200 cases on work relief and direct welfare assistance.